 Salmonfest has become widely recognized both nationally and within the state as the most compelling and dynamic event in Alaska.
-Every year over 8,000 people turn the Kenai Peninsula village of Ninilchik into a city as families and friends fill the region with encampments full of music, food, fish and love.
-Over the three day weekend many of Alaska’s top food, crafts, art and brews are available throughout the grounds and a family friendly atmosphere, including a daily children’s program is part of the four stage extravaganza that includes over 50 acts.
+Every year more than 8,000 people turn the Kenai Peninsula village of Ninilchik into a small city as families and friends fill the region with fish, love, and music.
+The three day weekend includes over 60 bands performing across four stages, Alaska’s top food, art and brews, as well as a science symposium, and daily children’s program.

 We are proud that the Salmonfest family extends internationally and throughout the lower 48.
 In 2018, tickets were purchased in nine countries and over 40 states.
 While the majority of attendees come for the music, fun, and friends, the underlying rallying cry is for salmon and the waters and wilds that sustain the precious species.
 It’s a priority for Salmonfest to distribute proceeds each year in an effort to keep conservation work going.
 Contributions of over $35,000 were delivered to an array of organizations on the front lines of the struggle to preserve and protect Alaskan salmon.
 Since 2015, the festival has donated over $100,000 to Alaska’s premier salmon and environmental conservation organizations.
 Our long-standing sponsors and beneficiaries include: Kachemak Bay Conservation Society, Cook InletKeeper, two long standing Homer-based non profit organizations that seek to educate the public, and both protect and promote Alaska’s fish filled waters.
 In 2019, another 501C3, ARCHES Alaska will provide stewardship of the festival.